Dpope32/Frosting/README.md

 - **🎨Customization**: Choose your favorite wallpaper and color scheme

 **Premium Features**:
-- Coming soon all for $3/month
+- Coming soon all for $3/month (or $49.99 lifetime)
 1. Cross-Device Sync (all encrypted with AES-256 of course)
 2. Unlimited Devices
-3. Choose what you want to sync (Notes, Todos, Calendar, CRM, Password Vault)
+3. Choose what you want to sync (Notes, Todos, Calendar, CRM, Password Vault, Stocks, Habits, Projects)

 ![Home Screen Preview](assets/screenshots/web/loaded.png)